Sunday, 12 March 2023

 Later we had a very upmarket dinner in a French Restaurant where the waiters were so attentive that one of them came over when he noticed that I wasn’t drinking my pineapple juice very fast, to see if I liked it!
 The food was wonderful and we had a great evening.

-Thursday 2 March 2023
+Thursday, 2 March 2023

 LA to San Diego

 We woke to a sunny and warmer day (2nd March).
 By our standards it was warm anyway; I noticed that the locals were still wearing coats!
 We went down to the hotel pool which we haven’t used yet, not only is it very pretty, surrounded by palm trees, but it is delightfully warm.
 I was the only person in it, there were other hotel guests around the pool but they remained fully dressed.
 From our hotel window we have a great view of this year’s Oscar preparations.
 The Oscars ceremony will take place on March 12th.
 Since we have arrived, lots of scaffolding has gone up outside the Dolby Theatre so the red carpet must be going to be fully covered.
-Our local coffee shop where we get breakfast is offering discounts to Oscar workers.
+Our local coffee shop where we get breakfast is offering discounts to Oscar site workers.

 Our hire car was delivered to our hotel and we set off from Hollywood to San Diego at midday.
 James offered to drive and I navigated, mostly successfully but I made a mistake right in the busiest part of LA and took us off the freeway.
 We soon got back on track although the freeway was extremely busy in places, with up to sixteen lanes!
 It should have taken us two and a half hours to drive to San Diego but volume of traffic added on about an extra hour.
 We also stopped for a late lunch at the pretty little harbour at Oceanside.
 James was very excited to see lots of helicopters flying about as we approached San Diego, where the traffic got busy again.
 We got onto the bridge to Coronado Island which looks very smart so far, and found our hotel, the Marisol Coronado.
 It’s a small hotel and our room is pristine.
 We weren’t really hungry for dinner so James went out and got us snacks and we lay on the bed and watched a film about aliens attacking Los Angeles.

-Wednesday 1 March 2023
+Wednesday, 1 March 2023

 Getty Museum, Venice Beach and Santa Monica

 We took an Uber to the Getty Museum, and thoroughly enjoyed our experience.
 As well as the art collection, which is well worth seeing, the building itself is very attractive in a modern way, all white with courtyards and fountains and gardens, and fantastic city views.
-It was sunny today although rather chilly, and we could see snow on the mountains beyond the city.
+It was sunny today although rather chilly, unusually so for LA even at this time of year, and we could see snow on the mountains beyond the city.
 At one point as we were walking through the courtyard there was a very tiny flurry of about three snowflakes, which sent the locals running volubly for cover and the people in the coffee kiosk were slamming down their shutters!
 To be fair they are probably nervous because they had some snow a few days ago and there is an unusual amount of snow elsewhere in California.
 We had a pleasant lunch in the café before taking another Uber to Venice Beach.
 By this time it was nearly five o’clock, about an hour before sunset, and our Uber driver sternly but helpfully told us not to get caught in Venice Beach after dark; he said that the boardwalk is not well lit and that there can be some very unpleasant characters about.
 We walked across the beach to the Pacific Ocean which was crashing against the sand, dark blue and shiny in the low sun.
 Then we walked along the path, lined with palm trees and hippy shops, towards Santa Monica, about 5 km along the coast.
-Even though it’s winter there we’re still quite a few skateboarders, cyclists, roller bladers, and even a few stalwarts playing beach volleyball.
+Even though it’s winter there were still quite a few skateboarders, cyclists, roller bladers, and even a few stalwarts playing beach volleyball.
 The sun was setting as we approached Santa Monica Pier and we paused to take a few photos before it sank into the ocean.
 We turned inland to catch a train back to the city, which went well apart from seeing some people smoking crystal meth on the station steps!
 Then it was a short Uber ride back to the hotel.
 By now it was getting seriously cold, perhaps because it was quite windy.
 We went into the Chinese Theatre just across from our hotel and watched Antman: Quantumania which we both found to be very entertaining (although it has had poor reviews from the critics apparently).
 Afterwards we walked briskly back to our nice warm room at the hotel.